 Your local podiatrist can prescribe treatment such as ice, heat packs, exercises, and specific footwear.

-If you have been shocked to find a black bruised big toenail when taking off your shoes, this is a sign that either:
+If you have been shocked to find a black bruised big toenail when taking off your shoes after a day of hiking or a game of netball, this is a sign that either:

 - The shoe doesn’t fit properly, and your toes are repeatedly knocking on the toe box.

 - Or, your feet are moving forward in the shoe.
 Generally patients with this problem have a narrow foot, and a lacing technique called a heel lock helps to pull the foot back into the rear two thirds of the shoe.

 Often seen in runners, hikers, snow skiers and tennis players, a black bruised toenail is caused by a bleed under the nail (called a hematoma).
 It can be quite painful, so it’s a good idea to visit a podiatry clinic, where they can relieve the pressure under the nail.